Estuary

 All your data currently in Airtable has now been migrated to BigQuery tables.
 Not only that, when new records are added or updated in Airtable, Flow automatically syncs them to your BigQuery project.

-Advanced Techniques for Airtable to BigQuery Connection
+Advanced Techniques for Optimizing Your Airtable-BigQuery Connection

 After successfully setting up the basic integration, you can explore advanced techniques to optimize performance, manage large datasets, and handle data discrepancies.